Pathway to Occupational Therapy

 Students interested in pursuing a career in Occupational Therapy begin their studies at UMBC by following our Pre-Occupational Therapy curriculum which consists of at least three years of pre-requisites (~73 credits).
 A Bachelor’s degree is required prior to beginning an Occupational Therapy program.
 Upon successful completion of a Bachelor’s degree and the required pre-requisites, students will complete two and a half years of Occupational Therapy at another institution.
 Currently, Towson University has the only program in the state of Maryland.

-According to the Bureau of Labor Statistics, employment of Occupational Therapist is projected to grow 24 percent from 2016 to 2026, much faster than the average for all occupations.
-The median annual wage for Occupational Therapists was $81, 910 in May 2016.
+According to the Bureau of Labor Statistics, employment of Occupational Therapist is projected to grow 18 percent from 2018 to 2028, much faster than the average for all occupations.
+The median annual wage for Occupational Therapists was $84,270 in May 2016.
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Occupational Therapists,